coherencez/nasa-apod/README.md

 1. jQuery

 ```
-A simple app designed to generate 10 random dates from the beginning of the Hubble Space program through present day.
+A simple app designed to generate 10 random dates from the beginning of the Hubble Space program
-After grabbing the images through ajax queries, it populates the page with a Bootstrap carousel and displays all images with a fixed-height.
+through present day.
+After grabbing the images through ajax queries, it populates the page with
+a Bootstrap carousel, and displays all images with a fixed-height.
 ```